projectatomic/atomic-site/source/blog/2018-01-16-using-image-registries-with-buildah.md

         ]
     }

 We can use Buildah to pull down the image using the `buildah from` command.
-But before we do let's clean up our local containers-storage so that we don't have an existing fedora-bashecho - otherwise Buildah will know it already exists and not bother pulling it down.
+But before we do that, let's clean up our local containers-storage so that we don't have an existing fedora-bashecho - otherwise Buildah will know it already exists and not bother pulling it down.

     #  buildah images
     IMAGE ID             IMAGE NAME                                               CREATED AT             SIZE